Upgrade Your Oral Health - Transform Your Overall Health

 Respiratory Illnesses

 Bacteria from the mouth can be inhaled into the lungs or enter the bloodstream, leading to respiratory infections, pneumonia, or exacerbation of existing lung conditions.
-This relationship highlights how essential good oral hygiene and regular dental checkups are to prevent not only periodontal disease but also significant respiratory issues.
+This relationship underscores the importance of good oral hygiene and regular dental checkups in preventing not only periodontal disease but also significant respiratory issues.

 Gum Disease as a Major Risk Factor